Season 1: American Slavery

 Episode 3: Slavery and the Northern Economy

 In many ways, the U.S. has fallen short of its ideals.
-How can we explain this to students—particularly in the context of discussing slavery?
-Professor Steven Thurston Oliver has this advice for teachers: Face your fears.
-(Page update coming soon.)
+How can we explain this to young people — particularly in the context of discussing slavery?
+Salem State University professor Steven Thurston Oliver shares practical strategies.
+(New resource page, Jul.
+2025.)

 Episode 5: In the Footsteps of Others: Process Drama

-Students learning about slavery often ask, “Why didn’t enslaved people just run away or revolt?”
-Lindsay Anne Randall offers a lesson in “Process Drama”—a method teachers can use to answer this question, build empathy and offer perspective.
-(Page update coming soon.)
+In learning about slavery, students often ask, “Why didn’t enslaved people run away or revolt?”
+Lindsay Anne Randall explains “process drama” — a method to help build empathy and understand the risks and complexities that enslaved individuals faced.
+(New resource page, Jul.
+2025.)

 Episode 6: Resistance Means More Than Rebellion